Sentinel Hub Joining Forces with Partners to Become European Data Cube Service

 The beauty of this functionality is that the control over the data stays in users’ hands and that no replication is needed.
 It offers users the possibility to apply their own custom algorithms and data transformations by simply using the Sentinel Hub API.

 To get more information about the Sentinel Hub’s future development we recommend reading one of our previous blog posts by our CEO, Grega Milčinski, Becoming a Data Driver in the Cloud for Earth Observation.
+Or, if you would like to help us create Sentinel Hub’s future yourself, you are welcome to join our team.
+We are hiring!

 Other recommended links for more details: